rafalkopryk/workflow-camunda-sample/Camunda/Camunda.Client/readme.md

 ﻿# Camunda.Client

 ## Installation
-To integrate Zeebe with your .NET application, you need to install the necessary packages.
+To integrate Camunda with your .NET application, you need to install the necessary packages.
 Add the following packages to your project:

     //TODO

 ## Configuration
-You can configure the Zeebe integration using either attributes or parameters.
+You can configure the Camunda integration using either attributes or parameters.

 ### Attribute Configuration
-To configure the Zeebe client using attributes, add the following code to your Startup.cs or equivalent file:
+To configure the Camunda client using attributes, add the following code to your Startup.cs or equivalent file:

-    services.AddZeebe(
+    services.AddCamunda(
-        options => configuration.GetSection("Zeebe").Bind(options),
+        options => configuration.GetSection("Camunda").Bind(options),
         builder => builder
             .AddWorker<Task1JobHandler>());

 ### Parameter Configuration
-To configure the Zeebe client using parameters, add the following code to your Startup.cs or equivalent file:
+To configure the Camunda client using parameters, add the following code to your Startup.cs or equivalent file:

-    services.AddZeebe(
+    services.AddCamunda(
-        options => configuration.GetSection("Zeebe").Bind(options),
+        options => configuration.GetSection("Camunda").Bind(options),
         builder => builder
-            .AddWorker<Task1JobHandler>(new ServiceTaskConfiguration
+            .AddWorker<Task1JobHandler>(new JobWorkerConfiguration
             {
                 Type = "task1",
                 AutoComplete = true,